spacemeshos/POET-OLD/protocol.md

 Recursive computation of the labels of DAG(n):

 1. Compute the labels of the left subtree (tree with root l0)
-2. Keep the label of l0 in memory and discard all other computed labels from memory.
+2. Keep the label of l0 in memory and discard all other computed labels from memory
-3. Compute the labels of the right subtree (tree with root l1) - using l0.
+3. Compute the labels of the right subtree (tree with root l1) - using l0
-4. Once l1 is computed, discard all other computed labels from memory and keep l1.
+4. Once l1 is computed, discard all other computed labels from memory and keep l1
 5. Compute the root label le = Hx("", l0, l1)

 - When a label value is computed by the algorithm, store it in a key/value storage if the label's height <= m.